 Execute Raw SQL Queries using FromSqlRaw() method in Entity Framework Core

 Entity Framework Core FromSqlRaw() method is used to Execute Raw SQL Queries including Parameterized Queries.
 This method returns an entity object.
+We use this method when we can’t generate queries through LINQ or when EF Core generates inefficient queries.

 The FromSqlRaw() method resides in the Microsoft.EntityFrameworkCore namespace.